 Clean and Stage

-A clean, well-staged home can help attract quality tenants.
+A well-staged home can attract quality tenants.

 - Deep Cleaning: Steam clean carpets, polish hardwood floors, and scrub bathrooms thoroughly.